vsrinivas/fuchsia/docs/targets/acer12.md

 3. Copy `$MAGENTA_ROOT/build-magenta-pc-x86-64/bootloader/bootx64.efi` to `EFI/BOOT/BOOTX64.EFI` on the USB Flash Drive.
 If you plan to netboot, you're done.
 4. Copy `build-magenta-pc-x86-64/magenta.bin` to the root of the USB Flash Drive
-5. Optionally copy an additional bootfs image to `ramdisk.bin` on the root of the USB Flash Drive
+5. Optionally copy an additional bootfs image to `ramdisk.bin` on the root of the USB Flash Drive (for a Fuchsia build, a bootfs image can be found at `$FUCHSIA_ROOT/out/debug-x86-64/user.bootfs`)

 If you need to boot magenta over the network, skip step 4 and/or delete magenta.bin from the root of the USB Flash Drive.